 - 1. Ask the patient to point to area of pain. - 2.
-Use a high frequency linear transducer. - Start scanning over bladder to get a quick impression of how distended it is, to look for obvious free fluid in pelvis and RLQ, and to check the right kidney. - 4.
+Use a high frequency linear transducer. - 3.
+Start scanning over bladder to get a quick impression of how distended it is, to look for obvious free fluid in pelvis and RLQ, and to scan retrovesical region.
+In females, look for adnexal mass. - 4.
 While focusing in RLQ, use the graded compression technique. - 5.
-Look for appendix draped over iliac vessels. - 6.
-Appendix must be seen in its entirety, from base of cecum to the tip. - 7.
-Pay careful attention to its compressibility, peristalsis, wall thickness, luminal contents, and surrounding structural abnormalities.
+Look for appendix draped over iliac vessels.
+Appendix must be seen in its entirety, from base of cecum to the tip. - 6.
+Pay careful attention to its compressibility, peristalsis, wall thickness, luminal contents, and surrounding structural abnormalities. - 7.
+Evaluate liver, GB, pancreas, kidneys & lung bases for pneumonia...s.